MyJetTools/my-no-sql-tcp-client/README.md

 * Added has_partition method for a reader;

 ### 0.1.7
-* Now connection inormation is read during reconnect
+* Now connection information is read during reconnect